Automated Tasks are supported from Windows Agent 8.1, Mac Agent 2.3.0 and Linux Agent 2.

-Automated Tasks for Servers and Workstations allows you to safely run preventative maintenance Tasks (scripts) such as defragmenting disks, clearing out event logs, clearing out temporary files and custom scripts on individual or multiple servers and workstations either on a schedule you choose or when a check fails, all from the Dashboard.
+Automated Tasks for servers and workstations enables you to safely run preventative maintenance tasks (scripts) such as defragmenting disks, clearing out event logs, clearing out temporary files and custom scripts on individual or multiple servers and workstations either on a schedule you choose or when a check fails, all from the N-sight RMM Dashboard.

-Best of all, you can then monitor the progress of each task on each server or workstation and view the each Task's results in your Dashboard.
+You can monitor the progress of each task on each server or workstation, and you can view task results in the N-sight RMM Dashboard.

-We have included a range of System Automated Tasks and your can add your own custom scripts to the Dashboard through Script Manager.
-You can then easily and quickly apply these Automated Tasks on Windows, Linux and Mac computers from the Dashboard.
-Automated Tasks on Windows may also be managed through Monitoring Templates.
+You can use the System Automated Tasks or you can add your own custom scripts to the N-sight RMM Dashboard through Script Manager.
+You can then apply these Automated Tasks on Windows, Linux and Mac computers from the N-sight RMM Dashboard.
+You can also manage Automated Tasks using Monitoring Templates.

 The following sections cover: